 The Dyna Storm has genes from the first serious 2WD buggy from Tamiya, the over-engineered Astute (1989).
 Tamiya developed the Astute further into the Super Astute (1991) and the Dyna Storm followed the year after.

 However, there is a second line of Tamiya genes influencing the Dyna Storm.
-In the early 90’s TRF (Tamiya Racing Team) was working on developing a new prototype, the TRF 211X based on the Super Astute.
+In the early 90’s TRF (Tamiya Racing Factory) was working on developing a new prototype, the TRF 211X based on the Super Astute.
 This was at the same time as when the Dyna Storm was released and you can see obvious similarities between the two.

 Whenever there is an original and a re-re, every Tamiya fan will ask; what is the difference between them?
 “Surprisingly little” is the short answer in this case, but let us look at the details.